Scroll Down for Program Information and Details.

-MOA is seeking up to 10 interns for summer of 2018 to work under the direction of a professional artist.
+MOA is seeking up to 10 apprentices for summer of 2018 to work under the direction of a professional local artist.
 Participants will have an opportunity to collaboratively create a body of work for MOA’s main indoor gallery.
-Interns will collaborate and pre-produce a large portion of an immersive exhibition coming to MOA in 2019.
+Apprentices will collaborate and pre-produce a large portion of an immersive exhibition coming to MOA in 2019.
 From concept development, proposal review, materials procurement, timeline and budget management, to creation and installation, this immersive 8-week program will provide interns the opportunity to participate completely in the art making process.
 Participants will be working indoors at our headquarters studio.
 All materials and tools will be provided by MOA.
 Open to undergrads, graduate bound and emerging artists (academic enrollment is not a requirement to apply).

-This year’s program will begin in June 2018 (exact date TBD) and finish early August.
-Work hours are M-F, 9:30am-5pm and a $1,750 stipend will be provided to all participating apprentices.
+This year’s program will begin in June 11, 2018 and conclude August 3, 2018 (8 weeks total).
+Work hours are M-F, 9:30am-5pm and a $2,000 stipend will be provided to all participating apprentices.
 School credit may also be available per your school’s requirements.
 The application deadline is March 30th, 2018.
 All application materials must be submitted as a SINGLE PDF through our online application portal.
 Letters of recommendation must be emailed directly to firstname.lastname@example.org by your recommenders by no later than March 30th.
 Letters of recommendation should be on company, university or personal letterhead.
 Please direct any questions to email@example.com.

 - Cover Letter

 - Digital Portfolio (at least 5, but no more than 10 examples of past creative work)